14 July 2010: Tania Butcher Builds on Memories of Maketū

 Being selected to write from a large field of writers is a humbling experience and an honour.
-My manuscript is a journal reaching back in time to gather forward the triumphs and tribulations of Maketu warriors who fought in wars with honour and a belief that a better world can be made for their families and generations of descendants ahead in time.
+My manuscript is a journal reaching back in time to gather forward the triumphs and tribulations of Maketū warriors who fought in wars with honour and a belief that a better world could be made for their families and generations of descendants ahead in time.

-Maketu is a historical township which nestles in the elbow of the Bay of Plenty coastline between Tauranga and the East Cape.
-The Maketu landscape is an archival trove of past fighting chiefs and militarily enlisted warriors immortalised in headstones, memorials and war sites. – From working manuscript
+Maketū is a historical township that nestles in the elbow of the Bay of Plenty coastline between Tauranga and the East Cape.
+The Maketū landscape is an archival trove of past fighting chiefs and militarily enlisted warriors immortalised in headstones, memorials and war sites.
+(From working manuscript)

-In September 1939 the outbreak of World War II gave many New Zealand men the opportunity to volunteer for active service abroad.
-Men living in Maketu signed up with the local Native Recruitment Office.
-The contribution of volunteers from some families was extraordinarily high; sometimes three, four or even five brothers enlisted in either the Māori Battalion or other New Zealand Battalion Infantry units.
-Whatever their reasons for joining the thousands of volunteers in answering the call to arms, the new recruits were following the same paths as their veteran fathers, who had fought in previous wars here and abroad.
+In September 1939, the outbreak of World War Two gave many New Zealand men the opportunity to volunteer for active service abroad.
+Men living in Maketū signed up with the local Native Recruitment Office.
+The contribution of volunteers from some families was extraordinarily high; sometimes three, four or even five brothers enlisted in either the Māori Battalion or other New Zealand battalion infantry units.
+Whatever their reasons for joining, the thousands of volunteers in answering the call to arms, the new recruits, were following the same paths as their veteran fathers who had fought in previous wars here and abroad.

 Māori War Effort Organisation